andreichenchik/AndreiChenchik/cv/cv.md

 ## Andrei Chenchik, iOS Software Engineer
 <img align="left" width=88 src="./images/andrei.png" style="margin: 0 15px 0 0" >

 I believe that the only way to trully overcome a challenge is to build a deep understanding of the systems around it and then build your solution on top of that.
-That is why in my work I'm practicing holistic approach, system thinking and constantly grow my knowledge in multiple disciplines like Mobile, Backend, DevOps, etc 🚀
+That is why in my work I'm practicing holistic approach, system thinking and constantly grow my knowledge in multiple disciplines like Mobile, Backend, DevOps, etc.

 I'm always looking forward to work and learn from dynamic teams, tackle hard challenges with lots of data, complex and snappy UIs to deliver business value to customers.